A Guide To Workers' Compensation

 Documentation of Accidents

-The supervisor or employee should immediately contact the Environmental Health
+The supervisor or employee should immediately contact the Office of Human Resources

-will be required to ensure required forms are completed on a timely and accurate basis.
+to ensure required forms are completed on a timely and accurate basis.
+In the event

 The employee is responsible for providing information from the treating physician to his/her supervisor regarding his/her ability to return to work.
 Should the employee elect to receive sick and annual pay rather than temporary total disability benefits, the employee should sign a statement that this is a voluntary election on their part and realize that they will not be eligible to receive temporary total disability benefits during this period.
 CorVel will provide benefits to the employee until he/she is released from the doctor's care.